 The Elephant Ear plant, also known as Colocasia or Alocasia, is known for its huge leaves.
-This plant is great for layered landscape settings due to these heavy, dark, and sometimes patterned leaves.
+Elephant ears are great for layered landscape settings due to their heavy, dark, and sometimes patterned leaves.

 Elephant ear plants come in various colors, which range from green to black and purple.
 If you’re thinking of planting elephant ear bulbs in your garden, you’ve come to the right place.